10 Features Every Workflow Management System Should Have

 8. Parallel Branches

 All workflows are sequential, but some are special.
 Some sequential steps can happen at the same time.
-Take a travel request.
+Take a travel request or a purchase requisition.
 It has a very predictable path, but what if it is for international travel?
 You may need a separate track that handles passports and other details of the upcoming trip.

 Adding this kind of complexity should be easy and shouldn’t require a degree in computer science.
 Right from the form, you should be able to add a branch and create conditional tasks easily.